 Simon Peter wasn’t just bombastic and bossy.
 He had a strong mind that he disciplined in powerful ways even before conversion.
-Our youth can learn a fantastic lesson of how much a young mind without the indwelling Holy Spirit can be trained in God’s truth.
+You can take this fantastic lesson of how much a young mind without the indwelling Holy Spirit can be trained in God’s truth.

 Ready to Give an Answer

 As a young person in God’s Church, I often heard the scripture quoted about how we needed to be “ready always to give an answer to every man that asketh you a reason of the hope that is in you.”
-That admonition came from the Apostle Peter (1 Peter 3:15), and perhaps no other apostle in the first century was qualified to instruct us in that.
+That admonition came from the Apostle Peter (1 Peter 3:15).
 Peter lived this instruction.

 It is easy as a young person to cop out of living God’s way by using the excuse that you’re not baptized.
-And, true, without God’s Holy Spirit—as we see here with Peter—we are limited to a certain extent.
+And it is true that without God’s Holy Spirit, you are limited to a certain extent.
 Yet that didn’t stop Peter from knowing his history and knowing his Bible.

-There are many facts, details, trivia and accounts that the unconverted mind can learn.
+There are many facts, details, and accounts that the unconverted mind can learn.
 There are a lot of details in those stories you can know, along with the spiritual lessons contained in them.
-We can continually get more depth out of the Ten Commandments, the Sabbath, the holy days, the understanding of physical laws (like clean and unclean meats), and we should be able—as a youth—to explain why we observe those laws to other unconverted people who ask us.
+You can continually get more depth out of the Ten Commandments, the Sabbath, the holy days, the understanding of physical laws (like clean and unclean meats), and you should be able—as a youth—to explain why you observe those laws to other unconverted people who ask you.

 “Peter was the chief apostle for good reason,” Mr. Flurry wrote.
 “Studying his epistles helps us understand how spiritually qualified he truly was for that position.
 God inspired him to give a view of the whole Bible that is remarkably comprehensive and quite deep” (ibid).